1 becas Erasmus+ para un servicio voluntariado europeo Rumanía sobre inclusión con todos los gastos pagados de transporte, alojamiento y manutención

 Selección participantes voluntariado europeo

-– are citizens or legal residents of the Partner Countries
+– are citizens or legal residents of the partner organization countries

-– are enthusiastic , willing tho share knowledge, abilities, creativity
+– are enthusiastic , willing to share knowledge, abilities, creativity

 – are interested and motivated to implement social inclusion and civic engagement programs/activities

-– are dedicated to this EVS opportunity , determined to create a successful EVS service
+– are dedicated to this volunteering opportunity , determined to create a successful service

-– are interested to organize different events with and for youth
+– are interested to organize different programs and events with and for youth

 – are interested about non formal educational